The Making of EVOO

 2. Milling / Crushing – This step involves crushing the olives into a paste.
 While the olives are crushed, the fruit cells tear which facilitates the release of tiny oil droplets.

 3. Malaxing – This process brings all of the tiny olive oil droplets together combining them into bigger drops (also called coalescence of emulsion).
 The creation of perfumes & aromas begins here, but they can also be lost here.
-That's why the olive paste is mixed no more that 20 minutes, and temperature control is critical at this stage (staying under 82F).
+That's why the olive paste is mixed no more than 20 minutes, and temperature control is critical at this stage (staying under 82F).

 4. Decanter Extraction – The oil is separated from the rest of the olive solids (pomace) by 2 or 3 phase centrifugation.
 The oil that comes out of the first centrifuge is further processed in a second, faster-rotating centrifuge to eliminate any remaining water and solids.
 Filtration is the final step.